freddiN/FreddiRollo/README.md

 - a few 3D printed parts
 - cables and soldering iron

 It's around 5€ per window blind plus one pwoer supply.
+I got most of the parts from AliExpress.

 # electrical wiring